Bomani Jones

-Bomani Babatunde Jones (born August 26, 1980) is an American sports journalist who is currently employed by ESPN.
-He was the co-host of Highly Questionable with Dan Le Batard, before leaving the show in June 2017 to develop his own show, High Noon.
-He is also a regular panelist on Around the Horn.
-Jones also hosts the podcast The Right Time with Bomani Jones for ESPN and his own podcast The Evening Jones.
-He has also written for SB Nation, Salon and Page 2 at ESPN.com.
-His sister is award-winning novelist Tayari Jones.
+Bomani Babatunde Jones (born August 26, 1980) is an American sports journalist.
+Jones hosts the podcast The Right Time with Bomani Jones, which first premiered in 2018.

+From 2004 through 2023, Jones was employed by ESPN.
+He began as a columnist for ESPN.com, before becoming a contributor to Outside the Lines and Around the Horn in 2010.
+In 2013, Jones became the co-host of Highly Questionable alongside Dan Le Batard, serving in that role until 2017.
+From 2015 through 2017, Jones served as a host on ESPN Radio, and from 2018 to 2020 he co-hosted High Noon with Pablo Torre.

+Jones was the host of Game Theory for 2 seasons on HBO from 2022 through 2023.
+He has also written for SB Nation, Salon and AOL.

 Early life and education

-Jones was born in Atlanta, Georgia.
+Jones, who is of African American heritage, was born in Atlanta, Georgia.
 Later he moved to Houston, Texas, attending school in the town of Waller in the Greater Houston area.
 His economist mother Barbara Ann Posey and political scientist father Mack are professors and activists.
 Jones graduated from Clark Atlanta University in 2001 with a bachelor's degree in economics.
-He followed that up with a master’s in politics, economics and business from Claremont Graduate University and a master’s in economics from the University of North Carolina at Chapel Hill.
+He followed that up with a master’s in politics, economics, and business from Claremont Graduate University and a master’s in economics from the University of North Carolina at Chapel Hill.
 He later studied towards a doctorate in economics at UNC, while living in Durham, North Carolina.